Baukebrenninkmeijer/practical-data-science/practical_data_science.md

 Most examples are with Random Forest or Decision Trees.

-- Often one of the strongest models (RF)
+- Often one of the strongest models (RF/XGB/LGBM)
 - Easily implementable with Scikit-learn
 - Easily accessible explainability features
 - Requires little data preprocessing, like scaling or OHE.